jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Life now had to answer who should stay in the game.
 The Game of Life needed a score board for its players.

+- integrate life turns regular mass to biomass, to increase the field of play, and players.

 ## Chapter 6—Scoreboard: What Evolution Is, The Editor of Players

 <!-- remember Jumanji, ie, that shared problems creates the best of friends, regardless of personal identities. and that is what evolution is editing for, to find the lifeforms capable of being a functioning friend's group/ecosystem -->